timostamm/protobuf-ts/MANUAL.md

 - "keep_enum_prefix"
   By default, if all enum values share a prefix that corresponds with the enum's name, the prefix is dropped from the value names.
-Set this option if you want to disable this behavior and keep the prefix intact.
+Set this option to disable this behavior.

 - "client_none"
   Do not generate rpc clients.